 Structural heart diseases involve the heart’s anatomy, or structures — valves, chambers, walls, and pockets.
 When these parts are not shaped correctly, or damaged, blood flow can be altered.
 This can lead to serious complications such as stroke , heart failure, or sudden cardiac arrest.

-Structural heart conditions are defects in the structural components of the heart, such as the wall, valves or chambers.
 These defects can be present at birth or develop with age.
 Open-heart surgery is still the preferred method of treatment for most structural heart defects, but some people are not candidates due to their age or health history.

 Structural heart disease is one of the fastest growing fields in cardiovascular medicine.
-Incredible advancements in technology have now made it possible for many people with structural heart disease to be treated with non-surgical, minimally invasive procedures that offer lower risk, less trauma and a faster recovery.
+Incredible advancements in technology have now made it possible for many people with structural heart disease to be treated with non-surgical, minimally invasive and catheter-based procedures that offer lower risk, less trauma and a faster recovery.

-The Structural Heart Program is comprised of a team of experts, including interventional cardiologists and cardiothoracic surgeons, who specialize in the diagnosis and treatment of structural heart conditions.
+Our Structural Heart Program is comprised of a team of experts, including interventional cardiologists and cardiothoracic surgeons, who specialize in the diagnosis and treatment of structural heart conditions.
 Every patient's treatment plan is a collaborative effort between a dedicated team of healthcare professionals in order to provide patients the highest level of personalized care.

 Signature components of the structural heart program include:

 - Transcatheter Valve Replacement (TAVR) for aortic valve stenosis.
 TAVR is a catheter-based technology that delivers and positions a replacement aortic valve while the heart is still beating.